Convex-Dev/design/papers/glossary.md

 ## Consensus Algorithm

-In general, a consensus algorithm is a procedure or protocol achieve agreement on a single data value among distributed processes or systems or the current state of a distributed system.

-In the context of Convex, the Consensus Algorithm is the specific algorithm used to obtain consensus through the use of a convergent Belief Merge Function.
-This algorithm is called Convergent Proof of Stake (CPoS)
+The Convex Consensus Algorithm is obtains consensus through the use of a convergent Belief Merge Function.
+This algorithm is called Convergent Proof of Stake (CPoS), and is described in more detail in the [White Paper](convex-whitepaper.md).

 ## Consensus Point